clstoulouse/motu/README.md

      * Field details
          * queueId, queueDesc: Queue used to process the request.
 Id and description found in config/motuConfiguration.xml
          * requestId: A timestamp representing the request id.
-         * inQueueTime: Timestamp with format "yyyy-mm-dd' 'hh:mm:ss.SSS" when the request has been put in the queue
+         * inQueueTime: Timestamp with format "yyyy-MM-dd' 'HH:mm:ss.SSS" when the request has been put in the queue
-         * startTime: Timestamp with format "yyyy-mm-dd' 'hh:mm:ss.SSS" when the request has been started to be processed
+         * startTime: Timestamp with format "yyyy-MM-dd' 'HH:mm:ss.SSS" when the request has been started to be processed
-         * endTime: Timestamp with format "yyyy-mm-dd' 'hh:mm:ss.SSS" when the request has been ended to be processed
+         * endTime: Timestamp with format "yyyy-MM-dd' 'HH:mm:ss.SSS" when the request has been ended to be processed
          * elapsedWaitQueueTime: Duration in milliseconds, [startTime - inQueueTime]
          * elapsedRunTime: Duration in milliseconds, [endTime - startTime]
          * elapsedTotalTime: Duration in milliseconds, [endTime - inQueueTime]